Dry Chemical Fire Extinguisher

 - BE Type handles fire classes B, E, and F and fights flammable liquids, petrol, diesel, electrical, office equipment, and cooking oil fires.

-When one is using a dry chemical extinguisher to put out a flammable gas fire, it is crucial one is careful in their approach since explosions can occur.
-One should never use a fire extinguisher if they are doubtful of the type or their ability to properly use it to extinguish flames.
+When using it to put out a flammable gas fire, it is important to be careful in approaching the fire since explosions can occur.
+Never use a fire extinguisher if in doubt of the type or ability to properly use it to put off flames.

-What are the Benefits of Using Dry Chemical Extinguishers?
+What Are The Benefits of Using a Dry Chemical Fire Extinguisher?

-- They are versatile and can be used on many types of fires
+- They are versatile and can be used in many types of fires.

 Always remember PASS: Pull, Aim, Squeeze the lever, and Sweep side to side.